A Horizon View Upgrade for a Housing Association

 VMware Horizon View Upgrade at Housing Association

-Partmann suggested to set up a small proof of concept (PoC) environment with only one Connection Server and one UAG before the update.
-“We updated two zero clients and created a new test pool with the appropriate Horizon agents using existing master images in the PoC environment” Partmann explained.
-“The successful tests – internal and external access – prompted us to create a migration plan in which all components are brought up to date.
-First, all 250 Zeroclients were updated to the latest firmware.
-Before we updated the connection server, all connection servers that were no longer required were removed from the configuration.
+Partmann proposed setting up a small proof of concept (PoC) environment with one Connection Server and one UAG to facilitate the update.
+“We initially updated two zero clients and created a new test pool with the appropriate Horizon agents in the PoC environment,” Partmann explained.
+Following successful internal and external access tests, a comprehensive migration plan was developed.

-Since linked clones were mostly used, the Composer component also had to be brought up to date.
-Then new Horizon Connection servers were installed on a current operating system and integrated into the environment.
-The old Horizon Connection Servers running under Windows 2008 R2 were removed and switched off cleanly.
+Since linked clones were predominantly used, the Composer component also required updating.
+New Horizon Connection servers were installed on an updated operating system and integrated into the environment.
+The old servers running on Windows 2008 R2 were methodically phased out.

-Furthermore, the security of the systems has also been improved since the UAG platform is used for external access and internally because the Horizon services are operated on current operating system platforms.
+The upgrade also enhanced system security, as the UAG platform is now used for external access, and the Horizon services operate on current operating system platforms.

 Questions?